ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    * Only **MPICH** or **OpenMPI** can be built with HPC-Stack.
 Other implementations must be installed separately by the user.

-For MacOS systems, some additional software is needed.
+For MacOS systems, some additional software packages are needed.
 It is recommended that users install this software using the `Homebrew <https://brew.sh/>`__ package manager for MacOS:

-* brew install bash

-  * OR:  brew upgrade bash
+* bash v4.x
-* brew install gcc@11
+* gcc@11
-* brew install cmake
+* cmake
-* brew install make
+* make
-* brew install wget
+* wget
-* brew install lmod
+* lmod
-* brew install coreutils
+* coreutils

-..
-   COMMENT: Is this still accurate?
-It seems like we should delete the last one.
-And gcc@11 is basically the same as requiring fortran/C/C++ compilers, no?
-CMake is listed above. | A: updated bash requirements

 Optional but recommended prerequisites for all systems: